garrandall/popular-music-data/tracks/oooh-this-i-need-elisa-fiorillo.md

 When all the others fail
 I turn to you, baby
 You see
-Ooh
+Oh
 I'm with it, baby

-Ooh, this I need
+Oh this I need